The journey to God begins with the first step

-The spiritual struggle that is required of us can not depend on having a spiritual father.
-Most Orthodox Christians do not have one, and the average parish priest is not equipped, either with the time, nor the inclination, to take on the role of spiritual father to members of his flock.
-Just carrying the load as rector, preacher, counselor, confessor, teacher, CEO, and priest, can be an overwhelming burden to the average cleric.
-Add to the above duties, the obligation a priest has to his wife and family, and you have the potential for burnout.
+The spiritual struggle that is required of us can not depend on our priest.
+The average parish priest carries the load as rector, preacher, councilor, confessor, teacher, CEO, and liturgical celebrant, and is often overwhelmed.
+Added to the above duties is the obligation a priest has to his wife and family, and he can often struggle with the potential for burnout.
 Is it any wonder so many priests get that glazed look on their faces when someone approaches with spiritual questions that would require more time than the average priest is able to give.

-The spiritual life is an adventure, full of pitfalls AND great heights.
-If we take this journey as the prime reason for living, the reward will be great.
-If we try living our life with the Church placed in a secondary roll, we will end our lives as losers, and having lost the battle and the reward.
-Yes, it is best that we have a spiritual father, and we should pray that God send us such a guide, but the road to paradise must begin with a commitment to make this journey our main priority.
-We are on a journey, and it begins with that first step.
-Christ stands with us, ready to lift us up when we fall, and even pull us along when we stumble or grow fainthearted.
+The spiritual life is an adventure, one full of pitfalls AND great heights.
+If we make this journey the prime reason for living, the reward will be great.
+If we operate with the faith placed in a secondary roll, we will end our lives as losers, having lost the battle and the reward.
+The road to paradise must begin with a commitment to make this journey our main priority.
+This journey begins with that first step.
+Christ stands with us, ready to lift us up when we fall, and even pull us along when we grow fainthearted.

 With love in Christ,